-4. FIRST AID MEASURES First Aid Measures General Advice: In case of accident or if you feel unwell, seek medical advice immediately (show directions for use or safety data sheet if possible).
+First Aid Measures General Advice: In case of accident or if you feel unwell, seek medical advice immediately (show directions for use or safety data sheet if possible).
 Inhalation: Remove to fresh air.
 If not breathing, institute rescue breathing.
 If breathing is difficult, ensure airway is clear, give oxygen and continue to monitor.
-If heart has stopped. immediately begin cardiopulmonary resuscitation (CPR).
+If heart has stopped, immediately begin cardiopulmonary resuscitation (CPR).
 Keep affected person warm and at rest.
-If symptoms occur get medical attention.
+GET IMMEDIATE MEDICAL ATTENTION.
 Skin Contact: Immediately wash exposed skin with plenty of soap and water while removing contaminated clothing and shoes.
 May be absorbed through the skin in harmful amounts.
-Get medical attention if irritation persists.
+Get medical attention if irritation occurs.
 Any injection injury from high pressure equipment should be evaluated immediately by a physician as potentially serious (See NOTES TO PHYSICIAN).
 Place contaminated clothing in closed container until cleaned or discarded.
 If clothing is to be laundered, inform the person performing the operation of contaminant's hazardous properties.
 Destroy contaminated, non-chemical resistant footwear.
 Eye Contact: Flush immediately with large amounts of water for at least 15 minutes.
 Eyelids should be held away from the eyeball to ensure thorough rinsing.
 Gently remove contacts while flushing.
 Get medical attention if irritation persists.
-Do not induce vomiting because of danger of aspirating liquid into lungs, causing serious Ingestion: damage and chemical pneumonitis.
+Ingestion: Do not induce vomiting because of danger of aspirating liquid into lungs, causing serious damage and chemical pneumonitis.
 If spontaneous vomiting occurs, keep head below hips, or if patient is lying down, turn body and head to side to prevent aspiration and monitor for breathing difficulty.
 Never give anything by mouth to an unconscious person.
 Keep affected person warm and at rest.
 GET IMMEDIATE MEDICAL ATTENTION.
-Most important signs and symptoms, both short-term and delayed with overexposure Irritating to the skin and mucous membranes.
-Symptoms may include redness, itching, and Adverse Effects: inflammation.
+Most important signs and sympton ns, both short-term and delayed with overexposure Adverse Effects: Irritating to the skin and mucous membranes.
+Symptoms may include redness, itching, and inflammation.
 May cause nausea, vomiting, diarrhea, and signs of nervous system depression: headache, drowsiness, dizziness, loss of coordination, disorientation and fatigue.
 Aspiration hazard.
 May cause coughing, chest pains, shortness of breath, pulmonary edema and/or chemical pneumonitis.
 Repeated or prolonged skin contact may cause drying, reddening, itching and cracking.
-Indication of any immediate medical attention and special treatment needed INHALATION: This material (or a component) sensitizes the myocardium to the effects of Notes To Physician: sympathomimetic amines.
+Prolonged or repeated exposure may cause adverse effects to the thymus, liver, and bone marrow.
+Indication of any immediate medic al attention and special treatment needed Notes To Physician: INHALATION: This material (or a component) sensitizes the myocardium to the effects of sympathomimetic amines.
 Epinephrine and other sympathomimetic drugs may initiate cardiac arrhythmias in individuals exposed to this material.
 Administration of sympathomimetic drugs should be avoided.

 SKIN: Leaks or accidents involving high-pressure equipment may inject a stream of material through the skin and initially produce an injury that may not appear serious.
-Only a small puncture wound may appear on the skin surface but, without proper treatment and depending on the nature, original pressure, volume, and location of the injected material. can compromise blood supply to an affected body part.
+Only a small puncture wound may appear on the skin surface but, without proper treatment and depending on the nature, original pressure, volume, and location of the injected material, can compromise blood supply to an affected body part.
 Prompt surgical debridement of the wound may be necessary to prevent irreversible loss of function and/or the affected body part.
 High pressure injection injuries may be SERIOUS SURGICAL EMERGENCIES.